Erbie74/Erbie74/README.md

 - 👋 Hi, I’m @Erbie74
-- 👀 I’m interested in programming, Linux and computers overall
+- 🌱 I study at Häme University of Applied Sciences #HAMK ICT, Bioeconomy
-- 🌱 I’m currently learning about HTML/CSS, JS and Linux.
+- 👀 I’m interested in programming and Linux & technology and computers overall

 <!---